BellaTatts/Digital-writing-folio/Week 6.md

 Whilst there are considered to be many version of IF worlds - in the sense that they cannot all fall under one banner - I believe that is because of the sheer breadth of If stories out there as well as the need to refuse binary terms that could make it a definite term that could be compared to something else.

-Player characters and non player characters: The use of games as a way to create interactive fiction is most likely more well known then such things like twine and the general practise of electronic literature.
+Player characters and non-player characters: The use of games as a way to create interactive fiction is most likely more well known then such things like twine and the general practice of electronic literature.
 For most interactive games allow for choice and decision making, but more than that they allow for character growth and connection that just a simple coded step by step game doesn’t allow.
 In simple terms it creates player agency and much like other interactive fiction brings a sense on ownership to the work/game.
-When we consider authorship once more games are different from interactive written fiction however both form a bond between the participants action and the resulting outcome.
+When we consider authorship, once more games are different from interactive written fiction however both form a bond between the participants action and the resulting outcome.
 While NPC's are both sperate and a part of the PC, the IF world is reliant on the actions of the PC to create a ripple effect and thus charter the actions of the NPC.
 The quarry a game made in 2022, does this quite well.
 There are at least six playable characters in the story whose actions can create certain responses from the surrounding NPCS, whether that’s a positive or negative one.
 For this story the quarry requires emotional choices made by the player to create minute changes in responses from the NPC, while this might not be considered important in the long run - doesn’t really alter the different endings of the games, it is reflective of human nature and how one ending might have been considerably better if other emotional choices had been made.

 **The two riddles:** Poetry and computerisation have been held in long standing of one another.
 But the true ancestor of interactive fiction would have to be the riddle or so they say.
 I found this chapter particularly enlightening as I'd never thought to consider riddles as a truly interactive piece.